RequirementsBack to top

 Meeting the requirementsBack to top

-It's important to remember that the NMC doesn't prescribe any particular type of CPD; we leave it up to you to decide what activity is most useful for your development as a professional.
+It's important to remember that we don't prescribe any particular type of CPD; we leave it up to you to decide what activity is most useful for your development as a professional.

 To meet the participatory learning requirement, you simply have to undertake activity that involves interaction with one or more other professionals.
 This can be in a physical environment or a virtual one - you don't have to be in the same room as the people you undertake the activity with.